cajun-rat/openivi-html5/README.md

 The openivi-html5 gui should show the update installing, then return to the "There are 0 updates available" state.

+## Remote Debugging

+WebKit HTML5 remote debugging is enabled by default on port 9221.
+With openivi-html5 running, just point Google Chrome (or Chromium) at http://localhost:9221  This works with remote computers too: just find the IP address of the embedded machine with ifconfig.

 ## Style

 Use the google style: